What Drives Government Performance? A Look at the Numbers

 R test (controlling for Finance): ρ = 0.417 (p = 0.0019) → The link still exists.

-What this means: Sure financial resources help improve service delivery, but even when we control for investment, agencies that focus on service quality tend to operate more efficiently.
-This tells us that improvements – like community and citizen engagement, and tech-driven solutions – can drive efficiency without relying solely on funding.
-That said, this should be read alongside the significant underfunding in digital assets for several decades.
+What this means: Sure, financial resources help improve service delivery, but even when we control for investment, agencies that focus on service quality tend to operate more efficiently.
+This tells us that improvements – like community and citizen engagement and tech-driven solutions – can drive efficiency without relying solely on funding.
+This should be read alongside the significant underfunding in digital assets for several decades.

 S test: ρ = 0.453 (p = 0.000651) → Moderate positive correlation.